Health care Advocacy in Action

 AMTA is dedicated to ensuring massage therapy is recognized as a vital component of Complementary Integrative Pain Management (CIPM).
 Through strategic advocacy at the federal level, we work to include massage therapy in national pain management initiatives, highlighting its role in improving patient outcomes, reducing reliance on opioids, and supporting holistic approaches to wellness.

-By engaging with policymakers, healthcare leaders, and stakeholders, AMTA strives to integrate massage therapy into mainstream healthcare, ensuring patients have access to safe, effective, and evidence-informed treatment options.
+By engaging with policymakers, health care leaders, and stakeholders, we strive to integrate massage therapy into mainstream health care, ensuring patients have access to safe, effective, and evidence-informed treatment options.

 CDC Clinical Guidelines for Prescribing Opioids